 How do you see the dark web’s future?

 I do think we have moved into a post-privacy world almost without noticing it.
-Many people will be content to give up their privacy for the sake of easy living.
+Many people would be content to give up their privacy for the sake of easy living.
 But I think we will see a much stronger movement seeking to regain control of their information because some people just don’t want to give up all their information to marketers.
-Privacy tools such as those provided by the dark web will be more integrated into tech, so that we can decide just how much we are willing to give up.
+Privacy tools such as those provided by the dark web will be more integrated into tech so that we can decide just how much we are willing to give up.

 What’s the best site on the dark web?